Habitat 67: Concept and design

 Habitat 67 comprises 354 identical, prefabricated concrete forms (11.7 × 5.3 × 3 m) arranged in various combinations, divided into three pyramids, reaching up to 12 residential storeys, with a parking level, and a building services level.
 Together these units created 146 residences of varying sizes and configurations, each formed from one to eight linked concrete units.
-The complex originally contained 158 apartments, but several apartments have since been joined to create larger units, reducing the total number.
+The complex originally contained 158 apartments, reduced from the original vision of 1,200, but several apartments have since been joined to create larger units, reducing the total number.
 Each unit is connected to at least one private landscaped garden terrace, built on the roof of the level below, which can range from approximately 225 to 1000 sqft in size.
 The apartments each had a moulded plastic bathroom and a modular kitchen.

 The development was designed to integrate the benefits of suburban homes—namely gardens, fresh air, privacy, and multilevelled environments—with the economics and density of a modern urban apartment building.
 It was believed to illustrate the new lifestyle people would live in increasingly crowded cities around the world.
 Safdie's goal for the project to be affordable housing largely failed: demand for the building's units has made them more expensive than originally envisioned.
-In addition, the existing structure was originally meant to only be the first phase of a much larger complex, but the high per-unit cost of approximately $140,000 ($22,120,000 for all 158) prevented that possibility.
+In addition, the existing structure was originally meant to be only the first phase of a much larger complex, but the high per-unit cost of approximately $140,000 ($22,120,000 for all 158) prevented that possibility.

 The structural engineer for the project was August Eduard Komendant, an Estonian-American structural engineer and a pioneer in the field of prestressed concrete.

 The theme of Expo 67 was "Man and His World", taken from Antoine de Saint-Exupéry's memoir Terre des hommes (literally, 'world of man', though it was published under the title Wind, Sand and Stars).
 Housing was also one of the main themes of Expo 67.
 Habitat 67 then became a thematic pavilion visited by thousands of visitors who came from around the world, and during the expo also served as the temporary residence of the many dignitaries visiting Montreal.

 In March 2012, Habitat 67 won an online Lego Architecture poll and is a candidate to be added to the list of famous buildings that inspire a special replica Lego set.
 Lego bricks were actually used in the initial planning for Habitat; according to Safdie's firm, "initial models of the project were built using Lego bricks and subsequent iterations were also built with Lego bricks".

-"There’s no transit access (residents have a private shuttle that takes them downtown) and no easy way to get there by foot."
+Access

+Residents have private shuttle access to downtown Montreal, but access by foot is difficult.
+Guided tours are offered to the public.

+In 2023, the extension of the 777 Casino bus route of the Société de transport de Montréal began serving Habitat 67, providing the complex with public transport access for the first time.